 Avery is a doubled haploid-derived line from a cross between TAM 112 and Byrd.
 Similar to Byrd in drought tolerance and other agronomic characteristics and with better water absorption.
 Avery also resists the wheat curl mite which gives good resistance to Wheat Streak Mosaic Virus.
 Slightly later heading may also aid in freeze avoidance at some locations.
 Learn more.

 After its 2011 blockbuster debut, Byrd continues to be the top-ranked PlainsGold variety planted in Colorado.
 Byrd is among the yield leaders, showing consistent performance under dryland and irrigated conditions.
 Byrd also has good test weight and superior end-use quality.
 Byrd has excellent drought tolerance and resists the wheat curl mite which gives excellent resistance to Wheat Streak Mosaic Virus.
 Learn more.

 PlainsGold Brawl CL Plus

 Brawl CL Plus is the first publicly developed two-gene Clearfield® hard red winter wheat variety.
 This means Brawl CL Plus provides a greater degree of tolerance to Beyond™ herbicide by allowing the use of methylated seed oil in the tank mix with Beyond™ herbicide to increase the effectiveness of the herbicide, particularly on feral rye, which is tougher to control once it starts to tiller and develop.
 Learn more.

-Denali is a hard red winter wheat variety that has performed well across the High Plains.
-Denali has excellent test weight, resistance to Hessian fly, medium straw strength and good milling properties.
-Denali exhibits excellent yields and has done very well in irrigated trials across the region.
-In 3-year dryland trials, Denali has consistently ranked near the top of the yield chart.
+Denali is a hard red winter wheat variety that has performed well across the High Plains region.
+Denali has excellent test weight, resistance to Hessian fly, good straw strength and good milling properties.
+Denali exhibits excellent yields in irrigated conditions as well.
+Denali can also be accessed through Kansas Wheat Alliance.
 Learn more.